ibm-cloud-docs/Cloudant/api/advanced_replication.md

 the replication ID can be obtained from [`/_active_tasks`](/docs/services/Cloudant?topic=cloudant-active-tasks#active-tasks).

 #### Example of using HTTP to cancel a replication
+{: #example of using http to cancel a replication-adv-replication}

 ```http
 POST /_replicate HTTP/1.1